bufferapp/diggdigg/digg-digg/readme.txt

 = Digg Digg v5.2.9 - 21/06/2012 =
 * Fixed: Pinterest button selects full image rather than thumbnail.
+* Fixed: Increase size of offset inputs so number isn't cut off in various browsers.
 * New: If post thumbnails aren't used Digg Digg will select the first image attached to a post.

 = Digg Digg v5.2.8 - 19/06/2012 =